 WARNING!
 CAFFEINE is HIGHLY TOXIC in higher quantities.
-Excess use with as little
+DO NOT consume more than

-difficulty sleeping.
-Do not take if you have a history of heart disease or if you are pregnant or nursing.
+not take if you have a history of heart disease or if you are pregnant or nursing.
+Consult your physician

 What is Green Tea with Caffeine?